jasanzdev/ApiRest-Supermarket/README.md

 ## 🛠️ Technologies Used

-- Node.js
-- Express.js
-- PostgreSQL (for various service databases)
-- Redis (for caching)
+- Node.js(Runtime for server-side JavaScript, enabling scalable and efficient applications.)
+- Express.js(Framework for building APIs and handling HTTP requests, routing, and middleware.)
+- PostgreSQL (Relational database for structured data storage and management.)
+- Redis (In-memory data store used for caching to improve performance.)
+- Axios (HTTP client for making requests to external or internal APIs.)
+- Winston (Logging library for structured and customizable application logging.)
+- Zod (TypeScript-first library for schema validation and data integrity.)
+- Express-validator (Middleware for validating and sanitizing incoming request data.)
+- Express-rate-limit (Middleware to limit request rates and prevent abuse.)
+- Helmet (Middleware to secure HTTP headers and protect against common vulnerabilities.)
+- http-proxy-middleware (Middleware for routing requests to other servers or services.)
-- JWT for authentication
+- JWT for authentication (Token-based authentication for secure user verification and authorization.
-- Docker & Docker Compose
+- Docker & Docker Compose (Containerization tools for consistent deployment across environments.)
-- Swagger for API documentation
+- Swagger (Framework for API documentation and interactive testing.)
-- Jest for testing
+- Jest (Testing framework for unit, integration, and end-to-end testing.)

 ## 📦 Installation